CalebAurand/2023-rtt-45-caleb/KBA_Notes.md

 > you can ROLLBACK, this means undo all the changes you made using INSERT, UPDATE, or DELETE
 > IN a transaction you can do mult. inserts, updates, or deletes and then ROLLBACK >>> delete all those changes or
 > COMMIT>> commit all the changes to the database

+*JDBC*
+# what does JDBC stand for
+> Java Database Connectivity
+> allows us to connect to the database with java

+*Applying OOP to JDBC*
+# DAO - Data Access Object Interfaces
+  - This interface defines the standard operations to be performed on model object(s).
+The interfaces provide a flexible design.
+# DAO - Data Access Object classes(Business/Controller layer)
+  - This class implements above the interface.
+This class is responsible for getting data from a data source, which can be database / xml or any other storage mechanism.
+The interface implementation is a concrete implementation of the persistence logic.
+# DAL - Data-Access Layer
+  - This is a layer in an application that provides easy and simplified access to data stored in persistent storage, such as an entity-relational database or any database.
+This layer exists between the Business/Controller Logic Layer (BLL) and the storage layer.
+# Models Class / DTO
+  - This object is simple POJO class containing getter and setter methods to store data retrieved using DAO class.
+# DataSource
+  - A data source could be a database such as an RDBMS, File,, XML repository, flat file system, or any other data source.
+A data source can also be another system service or some kind of repository.